wwj718/XBlock/doc/guide/xblock.rst

 Runtimes will call ``save()`` after an ``XBlock`` is constructed, and after every invocation of a handler, view, or method on an XBlock.

+**Important note:** Unlike Python classes you may have worked with before, you may not use an \_\_init\_\_ method in an XBlock.
+This is because XBlocks get caused in many contexts (various views and runtimes), and the \_\_init\_\_ function may not be able to do certain things depending on the scope or context in which it is run.

+If you would like to use \_\_init\_\_ function for some reason, such as to implement more complicated logic for default field values, consider one of the following alternatives:
+- Use a lazy property decorator, so that when you first access an attribute, a function will be called to set that attribute.
+- Call the default-field-value logic in the view, instead of in \_\_init\_\_.

 **Important note:** At present, XBlocks does not support storing a very large amount of data in a single field.
 This is because XBlocks fields are written and retrieved as single entities, reading the whole field into memory.
 Thus, a field that contains,